trpc/trpc/README.md

   </tr>
 </table>

-## Financial Contributors
+## Sponsors

-> If you like working with tRPC, consider giving a token a apprecation by [GitHub Sponsors](https://github.com/sponsors/KATT)!
+If you enjoy working with tRPC and want to support me consider giving a token appreciation by [GitHub Sponsors](https://github.com/sponsors/KATT)!

-**For companies**

-> Is your company using tRPC, want to attract amazing TypeScript developers to your team, & support long-term maintainance of tRPC?
-Have a look at the [sponsorship tiers](https://github.com/sponsors/KATT) or [get in touch](mailto:alex@trpc.io) to discuss potential partnerships.
+Also, if your company using tRPC and want to support long-term maintenance of tRPC, have a look at the [sponsorship tiers](https://github.com/sponsors/KATT) or [get in touch](mailto:alex@trpc.io) to discuss potential partnerships.

 ### 🥇 Gold Sponsors